-Mr. Jerry Blackwell, (PGeo.) a technical advisor to Aurcana and a Qualified Person as defined by National Instrument 43-101, has reviewed and approved the technical information contained herein.
+A Director of the Company, Mr. Jerry Blackwell, (PGeo.) acts as a technical advisor to Aurcana and is a Qualified Person as defined by National Instrument 43-101.
+He has reviewed and approved the technical information contained herein.

-All National Instrument 43-101 technical reports filed by Aurcana can be found on the Company's website at www.sedar.com.
+Disclosure documents, including technical reports filed by Aurcana can be found under the Company's profile on SEDAR at www.sedar.com.